 On 30th November, 1909, the Peers rejected the Finance Bill by 350 votes to 75.
 Asquith had no option but to call a general election.
 In January 1910, the Liberals lost votes and was forced to rely on the support of the 42 Labour Party MPs to govern.
 Asquith increased his own majority in East Fife but he was prevented from delivering his acceptance speech by members of the Women Social & Political Union who were demanding "Votes for Women".
 (80)

 John Grigg, the author of The People's Champion (1978) argues that the reason why the "people failed to give a sweeping, massive endorsement to the People's Budget" was that the electorate in 1910 was "by no means representative of the whole British nation".
-He points out that "only 58 per cent of adult males had the vote, and it is a fair assumption that the remaining 42 per cent would, if enfranchized, have voted in very large numbers for Liberal or Labour candidates.
-In what was still a disproportionately middle-class electorate the fear of Socialism was strong, and many voters were susceptible to the argument that the Budget was a first instalment of Socialism."
+He points out that "only 58 per cent of adult males had the vote, and it is a fair assumption that the remaining 42 per cent would, if enfranchised, have voted in very large numbers for Liberal or Labour candidates.
+In what was still a disproportionately middle-class electorate the fear of Socialism was strong, and many voters were susceptible to the argument that the Budget was a first installment of Socialism."
 (81)

 Some of his critics on the left of the party believed that Asquith had not mounted a more aggressive campaign against the House of Lords.
 It was argued that instead of threatening its power to veto legislation, he should have advocated making it a directly elected second chamber.
 Asquith felt this was a step to far and was more interested in a negotiated settlement.
 However, to Colin Clifford, this made Asquith look "weak and indecisive".
 (82)